Are you spending 3 days in Seattle and need a ready-to-use itinerary? No need to worry–we’ve got you covered!

 It’s a very messy and very delicious meal to share!

-Read next: 20+ Summer vacation ideas in the US
+Read next: 27 Summer Vacations in the US

 Day 3 of your long weekend in Seattle